Ponte Vecchio: 20th century

 During World War II, the Ponte Vecchio was not destroyed by the German army during their retreat at the advance of the British 8th Army on 4 August 1944, unlike all the other bridges in Florence.
 This was, according to many locals and tour guides, because of an express order by Hitler.
+German authorities decided to mine all the bridges except for Ponte Vecchio, which was instead surrounded by rubble, to stop crossings and gain more time to deploy the troops along the famous Gothic Line.
 Access to the Ponte Vecchio was, however, obstructed by the destruction of the buildings at both ends of the bridge, which have since been rebuilt using a combination of original and modern designs.

 The bridge was severely damaged in the 1966 flood of the Arno.

 Between 2005 and 2006, 5,500 padlocks, known as love locks, which were attached to the railings around the bust of Cellini, were removed by the city council.
 According to the council, the padlocks were aesthetically displeasing and damaged the bust and its railings.
 There is now a fine for attaching love locks to the bridge.

 An announcement in April 2024 stated that work would be completed on the bridge, including a cleaning, an upgrade of the replacement joints previously installed, strengthening of the stone and restoration of the footpath's stone.